Some Texans got electric bills up to $17,000 after the storm. How does that happen?

 “Those bills, those exorbitant costs should be borne by the state of Texas and not the individual consumers, who did not cause this catastrophe this week,” Turner said.

-A resident confronted the Public Utility Commission during the public-comments section of a meeting Friday, asking the commissioners whether they would change practices to aid customers after they had allowed the increased prices.
+A resident confronted the Public Utility Commission during the public comments section of a meeting Friday, asking the commissioners whether they would change practices to aid customers after they had allowed the increased prices.

 Commissioner Arthur D’Andrea responded that many utility customers have a fixed-rate plan, locking them into a set price per kilowatt-hour of electricity.
 But, he acknowledged, no one should be stuck with an unexpectedly and unreasonably high bill.